Ilya-Solo/backend-project-6/README.md

 # Webservice Task Manager

 Welcome to the Webservice Task Manager!
-This tool helps you manage your tasks efficiently through a user-friendly web interface.
+This tool helps you manage your tasks efficiently through a user-friendly web interface

 ## Setup